iron-io/docs-deprecated/_posts/2012-06-13-solutions-notifications.md

    emails and notifications&mdash;alerts, daily summaries, weekly updates, personalized offers, special notices, and more.
 2. **Choose Your Delivery Gateway**.
-Use an SMTP gateway like [SendGrid](http://www.sendgrid.com) or an API like Android [C2DM](http://developers.google.com/android/c2dm) and [Twilio](http://www.twilio.com) to manage the actual sending, monitoring, and analysis of the delivery step.
+Use an SMTP gateway like [SendGrid](http://www.sendgrid.com) or an API like [Ringcaptcha](https://ringcaptcha.com/) to manage the actual sending, monitoring, and analysis of the delivery step.
 3. **Process and Send Notifications in Parallel**.
 Use IronWorker to handle the processing and interface with the gateway.
 Queue up thousands of jobs at once or use scheduled jobs to send messages at set times.